comicfans/comicfans.github.io/_posts/2024-08-25-test-debug-contribute-bazel.md

-it's always hard to build a complete isolated set of libraries and use everything from it (think about LFS!), and it became one of the reason we love distributions, they provide almost every tool/libraries we need, we just install them by package manager. such convenient deveopment experience is the main reason I prefer to use linux over windows.
+it's always hard to build a complete isolated set of libraries and use everything from it (think about LFS!), and it became one of the reason we love distributions, they provide almost every tool/libraries we need, we just install them by package manager. such convenient development experience is the main reason I prefer to use linux over windows.
 But distributions also suffer from it, that is, to keep everything works together.

-    the complexcity of build system, actually have deep connection with the way how different software components works together on today's operation system, without understanding the problem on this topic, we can't truly understand the problem of build system.
+    the complexcity of build system, actually have deep connection with the way how different software components works together in operation system, without understanding the problem on this topic, we can't truly understand the problem of build system.
 So this blog, serve as the first part of series blog, will focus on how distribution works(instead of talking about build system).
-And why it changed, I mainly focus on linux distribution, and will talk about windows/osx a little.
+And why it changed, I mainly focus on linux distribution, and will extend it to windows/osx a little.

 How software components works on today's linux system